DanielHaring/TYPO3-Crystalis/Documentation/Html5Video/Add/Index.rst

    :align: left
    :alt: The Video tab inside HTML5 Video content element

 The form that is loaded after your selection is similar to any other element, but provides an additional tab called *"Video"* **(3)**.
 The Options herein are self-explanatory and allow you to add various sources and change the appearance of the element.
-Altough all *Settings* are optional, it is highly recommended to define width and height of the video.
-If omitted, an auto-detection algorithm tries to extract the dimensions of your sources but this does not work very well in current release.

 **Note:** The HTML5 Video content element requires at least one real video source (MP4, WebM, Ogg) to be set.
 If none of them was added, nothing will be generated in the frontend.
 If you want to embed a flash-only element, please use the Media content element instead.